Battle of Podujevo: Background

+The KLA's popularity skyrocketed after the VJ and MUP attacked the compound of KLA leader Adem Jashari in March 1998, killing him, his closest associates and most of his family.
+The attack prompted thousands of young Kosovo Albanians to join the ranks of the KLA, fueling the Kosovar uprising that eventually erupted in the spring of 1998.

+Podujevo is a city in northeast Kosovo.
+Located in the geographical region of Llap, it is the largest municipality of Kosovo.
+It is situated to the north of Priština, east of Kosovska Mitrovica, and near the border of Serbia.
+In 1996, the municipality was the site of two ambushes conducted by the Kosovo Liberation Army against Yugoslav authorities, occurring on 16 June and 25 October.
+Since the beginning of the Kosovo War in 1998, the region of Podujevo remained largely unaffected until early-mid September, as reports emerged of KLA activity in the region.
+After a series of offensives launched by the Federal Republic of Yugoslavia, United Nations Security Council Resolution 1199 was adopted, calling for a ceasefire and the cessation of hostilities.
+The ceasefire collapsed by December, as hostilities resumed between the Yugoslav forces and the KLA.
+Tensions escalated on 21 December, after a policeman was shot and killed in the city by unknown gunmen.
+The Yugoslav Army responded by patrolling around the area with a convoy.

 Battle

-The Battle occurred between 23–27 December 1998.
+The battle occurred between 23–27 December 1998.
 Yugoslav forces had the goal of destroying the ZOLL (Operative Zone of Llap) headquarters of the KLA.
 Before reaching the village of the ZOLL headquarters, the Yugoslav forces were met with strong resistance of the KLA at Tabe.
-On December 25th, KLA fighters ambushed a police car in the village of Zakut in the Podujevo municipality and in the city centre, explosives were hurled at the homes of local Serbian police officers.
-Fighting in Podujevo continued until December 27, when Yugoslav Army (VJ) forces secured the town following the withdrawal of the Kosovo Liberation Army (KLA).
+On 25 December, KLA fighters ambushed a police car in the village of Zakut in the Podujevo municipality and in the city centre, explosives were hurled at the homes of local policemen.
+Fighting in Podujevo continued until 27 December, when Yugoslav Army (VJ) forces secured the town following the withdrawal of the Kosovo Liberation Army (KLA).
 On the same day, Yugoslav police attempted to capture Llapashtica, but were ambushed by KLA fighters en route.
 The KLA reportedly used 120-millimeter mortars, destroying two armoured personnel carriers (APCs) and wounding three officers.
 Although Yugoslav police repelled the ambush, the KLA held their positions in the village.
 Diplomats indicated that the KLA in Llapashtica was also open to negotiations.
 According to international monitors who contributed to Operation Eagle Eye, this battle shattered a ceasefire called on by foreign forces.
 At the conclusion of the fighting, the Kosovo Diplomatic Observer Mission monitored a convoy of Yugoslav Army vehicles.